D-DAY 77: OFFICIAL OPENING OF BRITISH NORMANDY MEMORIAL

 VETERANS AND FAMILIES OF THE NORMANDY FALLEN ARE INVITED TO WITNESS LONG-AWAITED HISTORIC MOMENT.

-THE ENTIRE EVENT WILL BE AVAILABLE TO WATCH LIVE ON OUR HOMEPAGE FROM 10AM ON SUNDAY 6 JUNE.
+THE ENTIRE EVENT WILL BE AVAILABLE TO WATCH LIVE ON OUR HOMEPAGE FROM 10AM ON SUNDAY 6 JUNE, WITH THE OPENING CEREMONY OF THE MEMORIAL COMMENCING AT 10.30AM.

 The Normandy Memorial Trust invites Normandy Veterans, their families and relatives of the fallen to mark the 77th anniversary of D-Day on Sunday 6 June 2021 at the National Memorial Arboretum in Staffordshire.
 Guests at the commemorative event will watch a live broadcast of the official opening of the newly completed British Normandy Memorial in Ver-sur-Mer, presided over by the British Ambassador to France, Lord Edward Llewellyn, accompanied by senior French guests.